 Answer Choices:

-As shown above, the most common choice was option 2, the second most common answer was option 4, then option 1, and finally option 3.
+As shown above, the most common choice was option 2, the second most common answer was option 3, then option 1, and finally option 4.

 If you are thinking about taking the certification exam, the content of this practice test question will set you up for success.
-The exam will present questions that require test takers to make sure the answer matches the ADA Standards of Care and best clinical practice.
+The exam will present questions that require test takers to be familiar with knowledge of preparation for surgery or other procedures that require the person with diabetes to be in a fasting state.

 We hope you appreciate this week’s rationale!
 Thank you so much for taking the time to answer our Question of the Week and participate in this fun learning activity!